 The out-of-hours service is commissioned by NHS Northamptonshire.
-Byfield Medical Centre does not directly provide out-of-hours cover.
+Byfield Medical Centre does not directly provide the out-of-hours service cover.

 The medical centre has a ramp at the front entrance for wheelchair access and all patient services are provided on the ground floor.
 A disabled patients' WC is located near the front

 PRACTICE CHAPERONE POLICY